 I’ve worked for and with lots of Tech companies, and they all have a problem with showing humanity.
 In highly competitive environments I’ve been guilty too of taking advantage of other people when they weren’t feeling too great.

-When someone on the team was going through an awful break up, I used it as an opportunity to demonstrate that I was better than her, that I wouldn’t let a break up interfere with my performance (I have), and that I deserved the praise and the promotion and another step up on the political ladder.
+When someone on the team was going through an awful break up, I insinuated that I wouldn’t let a break up interfere with my performance (I have), hunting a promotion and another step up on the political ladder.

 It was kind of ugly, actually, and more to do with the insecurity I felt than anything to do with her.
 She was, and is, brilliant.